ramtinJ95/Mywiki/index.md

 for example productivity in case i want to think more about some topic within productivity.

-Futhermore to build upon the reference system all references I will tag with
+Furthermore to build upon the reference system all references I will tag with
 #🏛  will also have a link to these index areas of focus if possible so that i
 can find everything i have read related to for example Machine learning etc.